reiase/probing/README.cn.md

 Usage: probing [OPTIONS] [TARGET] [COMMAND]

 Commands:
-  inject     Inject into the target process [aliases: inj, i] config     Display or modify the configuration backtrace  Show the backtrace of the target process or thread [aliases: bt] eval       Evaluate Python code in the target process
+  inject     Inject into the target process [aliases: in, i] config     Display or modify the configuration backtrace  Show the backtrace of the target process or thread [aliases: bt] eval       Evaluate Python code in the target process